To have an event listed in Get Out!, email the information to email@example.com

 Saturday, Oct.
 21: White Oak Farm and Forest Tour, 10 a.m.-1:30 p.m.
 Nestled into a northern fold of the Siskiyou Mountains of Southern Oregon, White Oak Farm is a small, nonprofit, farm-based education center.
 Tour the conserved farm and forest with co-owner Taylor Starr and forest ecologist Tom Atzet to learn about the farm’s sustainable land-use practices, community programs and restoration efforts.
 Then take a stroll through the forested hill above the farm with Tom and learn about the ecology and wildlife.
 Bring a bag lunch and enjoy eating with a view of the Williams Creek Watershed.
 Learn more about WOF at www.whiteoakfarmcsa.org.
 Free.
 To register, see www.landconserve.org.

 Sunday, Nov.
 19: Mushrooms at Rogue River Preserve, 10 a.m.-2 p.m.
 Mushroom identification; learn how to search for and identify edible and toxic mushrooms around the preserve.
 Leader is photographer and naturalist Mike Potts.
-Free.
+Cost is $10.
 To register, see www.landconserve.org.

 Every Saturday: Brisk rides are for strong riders who want to ride in a paceline with occasional sprints and brisk climbs.
 Speeds are above 20 mph on flats and average of 15 to 18 mph overall.
 The route and starting point will vary — expect some climbing and, in fact, on most days, a lot.
 Riders should know how to make repairs.
 Riders are expected to review online and understand the planned route.
 The Brisk group is not a no-drop group, slower riders are discouraged.
 For details, call Dennis Cramer at 541-773-5804.